 Parabens are preservatives found in everything from soap to lotion to makeup.
 If it has water in it, it probably has parabens to keep it from growing bacteria.
 Examples include: methylparaben, proplyparaben, isopropylparaben, and isobutylparaben.

 Parabens are known endocrine disruptors, meaning they mimic estrogen in the body and can cause hormonal issues.
 A recent study found concentrations of parabens, specifically methylparaben, in human breast tumors.
 Another study found 99% of all cancerous breast tumors contained parabens.

 Almost every single conventional skincare and cosmetic product (even “unscented” ones) contains artificial fragrances.
 Manufacturers aren’t required to reveal what’s actually in their fragrances, so you’ll simply see “Fragrance” or “Parfum” on the ingredients list when it could actually be a cocktail of carcinogens, allergens, endocrine disruptors, and irritants.

 3. Sodium Lauryl Sulfate and Sodium Laureth Sulfate

 Toluene is a chemical commonly found in nail polish and hair dyes.
 It is a volatile petrochemical solvent that can be toxic to the immune system and can cause birth defects.
-If you’re pregnant, be especially careful and avoid nail polish containing toluene entirely.
+Because of this, be especially careful and avoid nail polish containing toluene entirely when you’re pregnant.

 A phthalate is a plasticizer that is added to plastic to keep it from becoming brittle.
 Phthalates are used in cosmetics primarily in fragrances, and can also be found in other personal care products, such as hair spray and nail polish.
 Examples include: DBP, DEHP, DEP and others.
-Like parabens, phthalates are endocrine disruptors and can cause hormonal and reproductive problems and birth defects.
+Phthalates are endocrine disruptors and can cause hormonal and reproductive problems, and birth defects.

 6. Polyethylene Glycol (PEG)